ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/term_finder.rst

 Description
 -----------

 Simple task for identifying terms with their sections, negation, temporality and experiencer.
-Read more `here <https://clarity-nlp.readthedocs.io/en/latest/developer_guide/algorithms/term-finder.html#term-finder>`_.
+Read more :ref:`here<termfinderalgo>`.

 Example